pdek1991/mycas-CICD/README.md

 ● /removedevice: This endpoint removes a device from the system.
 ● /removeentitlement: This endpoint removes an entitlement from a device.
-● /removedevice: This endpoint removes a device from the system
+● /removedevice: This endpoint removes a device from the system.